Winter's Tale (film): Release

 Winter's Tale premiered in London on February 13, 2014, and was theatrically released on February 14, 2014, in the United States by Warner Bros.
 Pictures.
 The film opened poorly at No. 7, grossing $7.3 million in its first weekend.
-Winter's Tale grossed just $12.6 million in the United States and $18.2 million abroad for a total of $30.8 million worldwide.
+Winter's Tale grossed $12.6 million in the United States and $18.2 million abroad for a total of $30.8 million worldwide.

 Warner Home Video released it on DVD and Blu-ray on June 24, 2014.

 Critical response

-On review aggregation site Rotten Tomatoes, the film has an approval rating of 12% based on 154 reviews and an average rating of 3.55/10.
+On review aggregation website Rotten Tomatoes, the film has an approval rating of 12% based on 153 reviews and an average rating of 3.55/10.
 The site's critical consensus reads, "Winter's Tale tries to retain the grandiose sweep of its source novel, but fails to fill it in with characters worth rooting for or a sensible plot."
-On another aggregation site, Metacritic, it has a score of 31 out of 100 based on 35 critics, indicating "generally unfavorable reviews".
+On Metacritic, it has a score of 31 out of 100 based on 35 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-In a negative review for RogertEbert.com, Sheila O'Malley awarded the film one-and-a-half stars, stating: "It lacks visual splendor...
+In a negative review for RogerEbert.com, Sheila O'Malley awarded the film one-and-a-half stars (out of four), stating: "It lacks visual splendor...
 It lacks emotional depth.
 It lacks scope and magic."
-O'Malley criticized Russell Crowe for "hoping that a facial tic will somehow translate as menacing", finding his first scene with Will Smith to be "incomprehensible".
-She did, however, praise Colin Farrell's "urgent, heartfelt performance".
+O'Malley criticized Russell Crowe for "hoping that a facial tic will somehow translate as menacing", finding his first scene with Will Smith to be "incomprehensible", and praised Colin Farrell's "urgent, heartfelt performance".

 In his one-star review for The Guardian, Peter Bradshaw was more critical of Farrell, questioning why he gives Peter an Irish accent when "[h]is character has never been to Ireland."
 Bradshaw concluded his review by suggesting that the film could be made worse only by "releasing a giant, vicious, genetically engineered man-eating badger into the cinema while it's playing."